Own Other Property

 Where essential repairs or alterations are required in order to render a property fit for occupation, the value can be ignored for 26 weeks beginning from the date you first take steps to effect those repairs or alterations, or such longer period as is necessary to enable those repairs or alterations to be carried out.

 In particular cases the value of property can be disregarded (ignored) on a long term basis.
 For example, the capital value of your former home can be disregarded from a means tested benefit calculation if:

 - your former home is occupied by a relative who is incapacitated or over Pension Credit qualifying age

-your former home is occupied by your former partner who is a lone parent,
+- your former home is occupied by your former partner who is a lone parent,

 In the cases above the capital value is disregarded for as long as it is occupied by the relative or former partner (while they are a lone parent).
-There are further disregards and if this applies to you then please contact your Council for advice.

 Any capital you own jointly with other people will normally be divided equally between the joint owners.
 For example, if you and your daughter have a joint property with equity of £18,000, you will be assessed as owning £9,000 of it.